solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 - Install a service mesh.
   - We will use Istio for this tutorial.
-  - We will use Supergloo to install Istio with Prometheus.
+  - We will use SuperGloo to install Istio with Prometheus.

 ```bash
 supergloo install istio \